openbraininstitute/MultiscaleRun/docs/simulation_config.rst

 All these values are based on the time step of Metabolism. :math:`n_{\text{metabolism}}` is the n\ :sup:`th` time step for Metabolism.
 The reconciled value at :math:`n_{\text{metabolism}}+1` is equal to the value from Metabolism plus the value from Neurodamus minus the previous reconciled value.

 The remaining keys indicate functions and arguments for setters and getters for both source and destination.
-For example, to set the values to the destination we use the function `set_vm_idxs` and its arguments are: `"idxs": "atp_c_n"`.
-The index name `"atp_c_n"` is automatically resolved to its numeric value (see the note above about metabolism indexes).
+For example, to set the values to the destination we use the function `set_vm_idxs` and its arguments are: `"idxs": "ATP_n"`.
+The index name `"ATP_n"` is automatically resolved to its numeric value (see the note above about metabolism indexes).

 .. _data_transformation_label: